CaptainVish/Picture-Animator/README.md

 - Show button - to show the animated outcome after segmentation.

 ### Steps
-Click *show* at anytime to see the animated segmented layers. \
-Click the *object* buttons to get a pop up in which you should mark/draw over the areas of the unsegmented object. \
+Click the respective *object* buttons to get a pop up window to select objects you want to segment. \
+In the new window
+- **mark/draw over** the areas of the unsegmented object you clicked the button of.
+- click the **r** key to reset the new window.
+- click **esc** key to close the new window .
-After marking the area of the object click the **s** key to save the object. \
+- click the **s** key to segment the object and inpaint the background.

-Click *show* see the animated objects.
+Click *show* to see the animated objects.